vinceniko/3D-Scene-Renderer/README.md

 # 3D Scene Renderer

-Vincent Nikolayev
-Professor Silva
-Interactive Computer Graphics
-12/16/20
+A cross-platform 3D Scene Editor and Renderer written in C++ with OpenGL.
+Originally written for a Computer Graphics course, it has since been added to.

 ![1](images/main.png)

-A cross-platform 3D Scene Editor and Renderer written in C++ with OpenGL that can:
+## Features

 * Load triangulated 3D models from .off files
 * Spawn models in a realtime 3D scene